isabella232/docs-vuepress/docs/manual/05-nodes.md

 One of a Node's built in attributes is called "tags" which is a list of classifications or categories about that Node.

-To add nodes to your Rundeck instances, see (/manual/09-configure.md#resource-model-sources-configuration])
+To add nodes to your Rundeck instances, see [Configure - Resource Model Sources Configuration](/manual/09-configure.md#resource-model-sources-configuration])

 ## Nodes tab overview